 Asthma symptoms can be worsened by pre-existing allergies to allergens such as pollen, mold, and dust.
 This is known as allergic asthma.

 Many children develop asthma before 5 years of age.
 However, 20% of children are able to outgrow their asthma by age 19.
+Dr. Beerelli is a pediatric asthma specialist that can help your children’s asthma.

 Asthma that presents predominantly as a dry cough and without symptoms of wheezing, shortness of breath, or chest tightness is called cough-variant or cough-dominant asthma.
 Generally, cough-variant asthma does not resolve with over-the-counter cough medicines.
 Instead, asthma specific medications such as bronchodilators and low dose inhaled corticosteroids must be prescribed for treatment.